hbt/watch/README.md

 * `'filter'` - You can use this option to provide a function that returns true or false for each file and directory to decide whether or not that file/directory is included in the watcher.
 * `'interval'` - Specifies the interval duration in seconds, the time period between polling for file changes.
 * `'singleton'` - When true, this options means that when a file is modified, we wait until the current command process is done running before launching it again
+* `'singletonQueue'` - When true, this options means that when a file is modified and singleton is running, changes are queued and command will run again
 * `'ignoreUnreadableDir'` - When true, this options means that when a file can't be read, this file is silently skipped.
 * `'ignoreNotPermitted'` - When true, this options means that when a file can't be read due to permission issues, this file is silently skipped.
 * `'ignoreDirectoryPattern'` - When a regex pattern is set, e.g. /node_modules/, these directories are silently skipped.